-All Alkermes facilities have comprehensive waste management plans in place and we strive to reduce our generation of waste at the source.
-Our waste streams are fully segregated, and disposal methods are carefully evaluated to support compliance with statutory and permit requirements.
+All Alkermes facilities have comprehensive waste management plans in place and we strive to reduce our generation of waste at each source.
+Our waste streams are fully segregated, and disposal methods are carefully evaluated to support compliance with statutory and permit requirements and to minimize our environmental impacts.
 For non-hazardous waste, we actively seek to eliminate landfilling where practicable and pursue recycling, composting and/or other re-use opportunities.
 We also employ other forms of responsible disposal, such as treatment in third-party "waste-to-energy" facilities.
 For hazardous waste, we recognize that landfill is not an environmentally responsible disposal route.
 We actively explore recycling opportunities for our hazardous waste and, when feasible, select disposal routes that include potential energy recovery benefits.